Lanecrest/PyWeek35/README.txt

 Artwork by:
 Lanecrest Tech

-Sound used are stock files included in the Arcade library
+Sounds used are stock files included in the Arcade library

 How to run/play:
 1) View 'requirements.txt' for any needed modules/libraries